Moamen-Abdelkawy/Analysis-of-AB-Test-Results/README.md

 - However, the differences are narrow and do not provide a compelling evidence.
 More investigation is required using A/B test and regression models.

 - Sampling distribution was generated under the null (assuming that the new page is not effective or even worse).The analysis found that more than 90% of the samples generated during the simulation had diff above the observed value (p-value = 0.9012); hence, the study concluded that we can't reject the null.
-Meaning that the new page is ineffective or even worse in generating higher conversion rate.
+Meaning that the new page is ineffective or even worse in generating a higher conversion rate.

 - Using a regression approach, the study achieved similar results.
 P-value associated with the slop was 0.190, indicating no statistical significance.